Isle of the Dead (film): Critical reception

+Film critic and author James Agee reviewed it in 1945: "Val Lewton-Mark Robson horror film, with Karloff...especially effective.
+Tedious, overloaded, diffuse, and at moments arty, yet in many ways to be respected, up to its last half-hour or so; then it becomes as brutally frightening and gratifying a horror movie as I can remember."

+Leslie Halliwell gave it two of four stars: "Glum, ghoulish melodrama with some neatly handled shocks; quite different from any other horror film."
 Author and film critic Leonard Maltin awarded the film three out of a possible four stars, complimenting the film's production.

 Director Martin Scorsese placed Isle of the Dead on his list of the 11 scariest horror films of all time.